-The risk appetite, as an integrated part of overall business operations, is determined at least once a year.
-The risk appetite is limited by the risk capacity, which indicates the maximum amount of risk the VIVAT Group can accept at consolidated level, in view of its capital and liquidity position and any restrictions due to funding agreements or requirements imposed by regulators.
+The risk appetite is set yearly by the Executive Board and confirmed by the Risk Committee ("RC") of the Supervisory Board.
+This is limited by the risk capacity, which indicates the maximum amount of risk the VIVAT Group can accept at consolidated level, in view of its capital and liquidity position and any restrictions due to funding agreements or requirements imposed by regulators.
 The risk appetite is subsequently translated into practical risk objectives.

 The risk appetite is defined at group level.
-Subsequently it is developed in more detail on the individual legal entity level in the form of individual quantitative risk limits and qualitative constraints.
+Subsequently it is developed in more detail on the individual legal entity level or specific product or functional lines in the form of individual quantitative risk limits and qualitative constraints.
 The limits are measurable; the qualitative constraints are observable.
-When implementing the strategy, the product lines or legal entities are able to select the best possible products and services, although their selection must be in line with the strategy of the VIVAT Group.
-The risk appetite is set yearly by the Executive Board and confirmed by the Risk Committee of the Supervisory Board ("RC").
+When implementing the strategy, the Executive Board gives guidelines to the product lines for establishing operational plans, taking into account the set risk appetite and corresponding limits.
+With those objectives and constraints as starting point, the product lines optimize risk and return by developing the best possible products and services

-The risk appetite control procedure, which is carried out at least once a year, consists of a number of steps, including risk identification, the determination of risk capacity, the selection of measures, risk mitigation, risk criteria, reporting and monitoring.
+The risk appetite evaluation, which is carried out at least once a year, consists of a number of steps, including risk identification, the determination of risk capacity, the selection of measures, risk mitigation, risk criteria, reporting and monitoring.